List of French and Saunders episodes: A Bucket o' French and Saunders (2007)

-A Bucket O' French and Saunders was shown from 7 September till 5 October (the sixth episode not being shown).
+A Bucket o' French and Saunders was shown from 7 September till 5 October (the sixth episode not being shown).
 The series was shown as a retrospective, showing 20 years of the French and Saunders sketch show.
 The older material was interspersed with new sketches, which had been recorded in June 2007 at BBC Television Centre.
-New material included parodies of America's Next Top Model, The Apprentice, Gordon Ramsay's The F-Word, The Academy Awards (featuring a cameo appearance by Dame Helen Mirren), X Factor, Big Brother, Fame Academy and a parody of disgraced celebrities Amy Winehouse and Britney Spears.
+New material included parodies of America's Next Top Model, The Apprentice, Gordon Ramsay's The F-Word, The Academy Awards (featuring a cameo appearance by Helen Mirren), X Factor, Big Brother, Fame Academy and a parody of disgraced celebrities Amy Winehouse and Britney Spears.